 Transcendence is a private commission for kinetic artist Trimpin as a memorial sculpture at the Facultad Libre de Derecho de Monterrey in Monterrey, Mexico.
-Trimpin, along with composer Arturo Salinas and designer Hernan Salinas, envisioned a 60-foot-high sculpture of aluminum spheres with 77 handbells across 6 octaves, representing 7 different constellations arranged in a parametrically-designed helical structure.
-The Salinas family produced a short photo-documentary of the project that can be viewed on YouTube (although it's in Spanish!)
+Trimpin, along with composer Arturo Salinas and designer Hernan Salinas, envisioned a 60-foot-high sculpture of aluminum spheres with 77 handbells across 6 octaves, symbolizing seven different star constellations arranged in a parametrically-designed helical structure.
+The Salinas family produced a photo-documentary of the project that can be viewed on YouTube

-Prior to construction, I became involved as a software designer when it was determined that physically actuated handbells didn't sound so great in hollow aluminum spheres.
-Trimpin and I collaborated to devise a 96-channel audio system using sampled bells, where each could be tuned and equalized to the resonant frequencies of a specific sphere.
-While the sculpture itself is static, the music changes over a 360 day period using a generative system inspired by the arrangements of stars in the seven constellations.
+Prior to construction, I became involved as a software and hardware designer when it was determined that physically-actuated handbells were not acoustically viable in the hollow aluminum spheres.
+Trimpin and I collaborated to devise a 96-channel audio system using pre-recorded bells, where each output speaker could be tuned and equalized to the resonant frequencies of its enclosing sphere.
+While the sculpture itself is static, the music changes over a 360 day period using a generative composition built within a real-time C++ system.